simple-icons/simple-icons/CONTRIBUTING.md

 # Contributing to Simple Icons

 Simple Icons welcomes contributions and corrections.
 Before contributing, please make sure you have read the guidelines below.
-If you decide to contribute anything, please do the following:
+If you decide to contribute anything, please follow the steps below.
+If you're new to _git_ and/or _GitHub_, we suggest you go through [the GitHub Guides](https://guides.github.com/introduction/flow/).

 1. Fork this repository
 1. (Optional) Clone the fork